Most Expensive NES Games: 10 Rare Titles Worth Money

 • Our WATA 6.5 copy of Bonk’s Adventure is pictured below.

-Zombie Nation is one of the strangest games on the NES — and that’s exactly what makes it collectible.
+Zombie Nation is one of the strangest games on the NES, and that’s exactly what makes it collectible.

 With its bizarre visuals, over-the-top gore, and floating samurai zombie head, it clashed with Nintendo’s family-friendly image of the late ’80s and early ’90s.

-Released late in the console’s life with little to no marketing, its odd gameplay and obscurity have turned it into one of the harder titles to track down today.
+Released late in the console’s life with little to no marketing, it has odd gameplay and obscurity, making it one of the hardest titles to track down today.WATA graded 6.5 Bonk’s Adventure NES game cartridge by Hudson Soft in hard acrylic case, showing Bonk cartoon label

 8. Bubble Bobble Part 2 – $345